pingponghero12/RMS2/README.md

 ## Overview

-RMS2 is designed to simulate the behavior of stable-fuel rocket engines.
+RMS2 is designed to simulate the behavior of stable-fuel rocket engines for BATES geometries.

 ## Documentation